 But regardless, with my eye firmly on those compass points, I have managed to keep her voyaging and for almost three decades have even made a living doing so - and for this creative, nature loving journeyman that is perhaps my greatest achievement.

-In New Zealand I served as an oiled wildlife response consultant to the government before altering course to pursue a long-held dream.
+In New Zealand I served as an oiled wildlife response consultant to the government for six years before altering course to pursue a long-held dream.
 That dream was realized in 1996 with the publication of my first book ‘Creatures’ –an account of my wildlife encounters, using the unusual combination of all three disciplines of writing, art and photography.
 It was published in New Zealand, Australia and the UK.

 I became a New Zealand citizen in 1997, but the nagging desire to experience Australia’s wonderful scenery and wildlife inevitably took me across the Tasman Sea and to Sydney in 1998.